yahalom98/final-project-semester-a/README.md

 # final-project-semester-a

-# Final Project Guidelines

-Greetings, web developers!
 As we near the end of the semester, it's time to put your knowledge and skills in action to build a real-life product.
 The guidelines for this project are intentionally loose to allow you a lot of flexibility to build something interesting and useful:

 - Must have some server-side functionality written in Firebase
 - Must have a clear data model